eirikhanasand/iikg2001/exam/exam21.md

 4. Phishing attacks.

 ## Question 25
-A race condition is defined as:
+A race condition is defined as:<br/>
 Select one alternative:

 1. A condition upon which the execution of the thread stops.